 Participants raised several specific issues and challenges related to incorporating ICH into education.
 Mr Abe, for instance, stated that teachers need to do extra work to develop educational materials and find appropriate lecturers who can teach ICH at school.
 Another key issue is the understanding of the school to incorporate ICH into its curriculum.
 This situation recently improved with the inclusion of the phrase 'sustainable society' in the national 'course of studies' (educational guidelines) and the concept of SDGs have been widely diffused throughout Japan.
 Mr Kitahara also reported on the situation in Hokkaido, Japan, where ICH education is primarily delivered by individual teachers, although it is taught in extracurricular classes at some elementary schools.
 Unfortunately, teachers' efforts and initiatives do not continue when they move to other schools.
-Currently, there are too few teachers capable of teaching traditional culture and indigenous languages.
-Another issue is that there is little time to teach traditional culture and indigenous languages in formal schools without compromising other academic subjects.
+Currently, there are too few teachers capable of teaching traditional culture and indigenous languages in formal schools without compromising other academic subjects.